phossa/phossa-di/README.md

 - **Definition files**

-  Instead of configuring $container in the code, you may put your service and parameter definitions into one definition file or two files (seperating parameter definitions from service definitions will give you the benefit of loading different parameters base on different requirement).
+  Instead of configuring $container in the code, you may put your service and parameter definitions into one definition file or two files *(seperating parameter definitions from service definitions will give you the benefit of loading different parameters base on different requirement)*.

-  PHP, Json, XML format of definitioin formats are supported.
+  PHP, JSON, XML format of definitioin formats are supported, and will be automatically detected base on the filename suffix.

   The service definition file `definition.serv.php`